Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Chichiyaku’s Basic Information

-Aniyaku| Voice Actor: John Ratzenberger
+Aniyaku | Voice Actor: John Ratzenberger

 Aniyaku’s Basic Information

-Foreman| Voice Actor: Rodger Bumpass
+Foreman | Voice Actor: Rodger Bumpass

 Foreman’s Basic Information

-Aogaeru | Voice Actor: Bob Bergen
+Aogaeru (The Frog) | Voice Actor: Bob Bergen

 Aogaeru’s Basic Information

-No-Face | Voice Actor: Bob Bergen
+No-Face (Kaonashi) | Voice Actor: Bob Bergen

 No-Face’s Basic Information